 The top players from every esport have certainly received their fair share of large prize pools, but all of those pale in comparison to the prize pools seen in Dota 2.
-Over $176 million has been doled out to players over the years, with Counter-Strike: Global Offensive being next on the list with nearly $71 million.
+Over $216 million has been doled out to players over the years, with Counter-Strike: Global Offensive being next on the list with over $82 million.

-Dota 2's annual world championship called The International has boasted a multi-million prize pool for years, with the most recent The International 8 featuring a massive $25.5 million pool.
+Dota 2's annual world championship called The International has boasted a multi-million prize pool for years, but TI9 in Shanghai featured the largest prize pool for a single Dota event yet - $34,330,068.

 It follows, then, that the players who win these events are the highest earning players in all of esports.

-In fact, all five players from the TI8-winning roster of OG - Johan 'N0tail' Sundstein, Jesse 'JerAx' Vainikka, Anathan 'ana' Pham, Sébastien '7ckingMad' Debs, and Topias 'Topson' Taavitsainen - all have cracked this top 20.
+In fact, the top five highest-earning Dota 2 players - Johan 'N0tail' Sundstein, Jesse 'JerAx' Vainikka, Anathan 'ana' Pham, Sébastien 'Ceb' Debs, and Topias 'Topson' Taavitsainen - are all OG players.

 Liquid's roster of Kuro 'KuroKy' Takhasomi, Amer 'Miracle-' Al-Barkawi, Ivan 'MinD_ContRoL' Ivanov, Lasse 'MATUMBAMAN' Urpalainen, and Maroun 'GH' Merhej all managed to crack into the top 10 on the back of their win at the International 2017 - but it's OG who are clearly the top dogs now.

 One player stands over $400,000 ahead of the rest of the pack, though, and that's OG's team captain N0tail with a whopping $6,881,440.18 in earnings.

 With the International 2019 officially in the books, the next tournament for teams will be a still-unrevealed Dota pro circuit event on November 16-24.

 The top 20 highest earning Dota 2 pros as of September 23, 2019 according to esportsearnings.com, can be found below.